Quebecca/qc_widgets/README.md

                 totalRecordsForTheLast24h = 1
                 totalRecordsByNumberOfDays = 365
             }
-            // This filters will be applied on all tables that they are selected in the 'fromTable' option filter {
+            // This filters will be applied on all tables selected in the 'fromTable' option filter {
                 excludeDisabledItems = 1
                 excludeHiddenItems = 1